jlcanela/jiranium/README.md

 .execute()
 ```

-how to publish to jirafe/mvn-repo
+How to publish to jirafe/mvn-repo
 ---------------------------------

 This section is intended to Jirafe developers.